neuralrp/neuralrp/README.md

 - **Change history** — 30-day retention with browse/restore functionality
 - **Soft delete** — Messages archived instead of deleted, searchable across history
 - **Export for training** — Export to Alpaca/ShareGPT/ChatML formats for Unsloth
 - **Built on SQLite + SQLite-vec** - Unified data system makes it easy to "bolt on" features, tune and mod this to you heart's content.
-Just add another table.
+Everything is in a single file (neuralrp.db), easy to back up or inspect.
 - **Migration system** — Seamless upgrades (v2 → v3 schemas) without data loss.

 ---

 ## Built for Local Deployment

-NeuralRP assumes you're running:
+NeuralRP doesn't run the models, it orchestrates them.
+Here are the backends you need:

 - Local LLM via KoboldCpp, TabbyAPI, or Ollama (OpenAI-compatible)
 - Local Stable Diffusion via AUTOMATIC1111 WebUI (optional)